3 Ways To Calculate Max Heart Rate And How To Use It

 The difference in this test is that we focus on reaching the maximum heart rate.
 Therefore, every interval should be performed at maximum speed and not the lactate threshold (Zone 4) speed.

-This test involves a buddy and is mentally a bit easier.
+This max heart rate test involves a buddy and is mentally a bit easier.
 The idea is to simulate a lab test, but instead of fancy equipment have a friend next to you controlling the test.

 Have a partner ride a bike next to you while you run (preferably on a track).
 Wear a chest strap and give the heart rate monitor to your partner, so that only he is able to see the data.

 It’s important that the partner wears the watch, so that you can focus on digging deep and not being distracted looking at the watch.
-This will help you calculate maximum heart rate with more accuracy.
+This will give more accuracy in figuring out maximum heart rate.

 The protocol is similar to the VO2 max test: start the test at around 100-120 beats per minute and increase heart rate (by running faster) by ~5 beats every 15 seconds until you can no longer increase it.